by Stewart Levine

 The later is much more effective because it provides clear direction before action.

-When introducing the concept of Agreements for Results to an audience, I think of the tag line from an old Quaker State Motor Oil commercial – You can pay me now, or you can pay me later.
+When introducing the concept of a team agreement or Agreements for Results to an audience, I think of the tag line from an old Quaker State Motor Oil commercial – You can pay me now, or you can pay me later.
 That line holds true when thinking about agreements.
 Most people never think about investing the time to make explicit the implicit agreement they believe they have at the beginning of a new team or project.
 They’re off and running, everyone with their own vision of the destination, and how to get there, without the clarity necessary to minimize the potential for conflict.
 Like the Quaker State warning of engine damage if you don’t do the preventative maintenance of changing your oil, they will incur the cost of inevitable conflict, a cost that can be prevented.

-When we think about the idea of having an agreement we usually think about long legal documents, lots of “what ifs” and how we can protect ourselves from something we do not want to happen.
+When we think about the idea of having a team agreement we usually think about long legal documents, lots of “what ifs” and how we can protect ourselves from something we do not want to happen.
 They do not want to get hurt.
 I believe that we would all be better off if when beginning a new endeavor we could shift our focus to a vision of results you want to produce, not the calamities you want to avoid.

 The following Ten Essential Elements make up the template of items that are elementary items that must be discussed if you want to create a vision and a map to getting the results you want.
 I have compared the mindset of an “Agreements for Results” perspective, with the traditional Agreements for Protection” mental model.
 Notice the difference and please think about which one is more effective.